rockettheme/docs/Docs/joomla/templates/paradigm/faq.md

 ---
 title: Paradigm: FAQ
-description: Your Guide to Using the Paradigm Theme for Joomla
+description: Your Guide to Using the Paradigm Template for Joomla
 breadcrumb: /joomla:Joomla/!themes:Themes/paradigm:Paradigm

 ---